miguelperezenciso/DLpipeline/README.md

           callbacks=[early_stopper])
 ```

-In Keras, the available regularizers are L1 and L2 norm regularizers, i.e., Eq.
-6, Eq.7, which can also be combined in the so called ‘Elastic Net’ procedure, i.e., a mixed L1 and L2 regularization.
+In Keras, the available **regularizers** are L1 and L2 norm regularizers, which can also be combined in the so called ‘Elastic Net’ procedure, i.e., a mixed L1 and L2 regularization.
 In Keras, regularizers are applied to either kernels (weights), bias or activity (neuron output) and are specified together with the rest of layer properties, e.g.:

 ```
 from keras.models import Sequential